rehookify/datepicker/README.md

 ## Features

-- Small size and zero dependencies.
+- Small size.
-- Easy customizable.
+- Zero dependencies.
+- [Modular Hooks](#modular-hooks) will help you to use only what you need.
+- You can get accessible component props with prop-getters.
 - You have full power to manipulate the state with actions.
-- You can get accessible component props with prop-getters.
 - Available as a hook or context.
 - Support localization with `.toLocaleString`.